christophbuehler/hashcode-2019-js-toolset/readme.md

 # Google Hash Code 2019 TS Project

-Starter project for the Google Hash Code 2019 competition.\
+Starter project for the Google Hash Code 2019 competition.

-### This project provides:
+### This project provides

 - TypeScript compilation.
 - Linting and code formatting (on save or `shift + alt + f`).